-Department of the Army Civilian and LN employees are encouraged to continue teleworking in order to mitigate personal risk and hardship.
+U.S and LN employees are encouraged to continue teleworking in order to mitigate personal risk and hardship.
 Additionally, supervisors should take each employee's situation into account (for example, situations in which school-age children are at home with a single parent or where both spouses are employed).
 Leaders are empowered to determine how the increase is implemented and may delegate decision-making to their directorate or division chiefs.